MoDOT held a public meeting on this project in October 2017 to discuss this project.

 Crews will construct a bridge to carry a new shared use path over the Meramec River.
 The new path will be north of the new westbound bridge.

-Crews will close the ramp from westbound Route 366 (Watson Road) bridge to westbound I-44 to remove and replace a bridge over the interstate that is on the ramp.
+Crews have closed the ramp from westbound Route 366 (Watson Road) bridge to westbound I-44/northbound and southbound I-270 to remove and replace a bridge over the interstate that is on the ramp.
+The ramp is scheduled to reopen by November 2019.

 Crews will close the eastbound I-44 to eastbound Route 366 (Watson Road) ramp to remove and replace a bridge on the ramp.